petebachant/Tow/README.md

 Tow
 ===
 Tow is an app for controlling UNH's tow carriage motion.
-It accesses functions in the ACS Motion Control C library through a wrapper module called acsc, available in the misc_python repository.
+It accesses functions in the ACS Motion Control C library through a wrapper module called `acsc`, which is part of the [ACSpy](https://github.com/petebachant/ACSpy) package.

 Dependencies
 -----------